5 Successful MVPs That Turned into Billion-Dollar Apps

-The purpose of developing a minimal viable product in software and app development is it saves time and money in the long run.
-As an MVP doesn’t come with all the bells, whistles, and “nice to have” features, it requires less time to develop it.
-This means the minimal viable product can reach beta testing or a market rollout sooner.
+The purpose of developing a minimum viable product in software and app development is to save time and money in the long run.
+As an MVP doesn’t come with all the bells, whistles, and “nice to have” features, it requires less time to develop.
+The minimum viable product can reach beta testing or a market rollout sooner.
 This allows the actual user base to test the product and provide feedback.

-Early feedback can determine the future of what features need to be added in and allows developers to be sure that what is being built is wanted.
-Instead of having spent hours developing features that no one actually wanted, just to strip all that out, and then add in the features that the users do want, the MVP model allows a business to be exact in where they spend time and money.
+Early feedback can determine the future of what features need to be added and allows developers to be sure that what is being built is what is wanted.
+Instead of spending hours developing features that no one wanted, just to strip all that out, and then add in the features that the users do like, the MVP model allows a business to be exact in where they spend time and money.

-During this same feedback-gathering stage, an MVP is also delivering evidence of market validation.
+During this feedback-gathering stage, an MVP also delivers evidence of market validation.
 Seeing the reaction of real users will provide insight as to how the full product will do in the market, but with the cheaper investment of just a minimum viable product.

 The checklist of what is required for a successful MVP can be distilled into three categories:

-Let’s look at what’s involved in each of these categories — the action items for building an MVP that succeeds in the marketplace.
+Let’s look at what’s involved in each category and the action items for building an MVP that succeeds in the marketplace.

-The first step is to clearly outline the problem you’re going to solve and who you’ll solve it for.
+The first step is clearly outlining the problem you’ll solve and who you’ll solve it.

 First, decide who you’ll target and dig into understanding their needs and challenges.
 This can be done through interviews and market research.
 Additionally, investigate competitor companies and products to get a thorough understanding of what’s currently available in the market and how customers are responding.